-The TSX PCX1031 or TSX CUSB485 and TSX CRJMD25 multi-function programming cables are used to communicate with each of the three base controllers.
+The TSXPCX1031 or TSX PCX 3030 multi-function programming cable is used to communicate with each of the three base controllers.
 Be sure that the cable is on switch position 2.
 In order to program each of the controllers, a point-to-point communication with each controller will need to be to established.
 To establish this communication: connect to Port 1 of the first controller, transfer the configuration and application data, and set the controller to the run state.
 Repeat this procedure for each controller.

-NOTE: The cable needs to be moved after each controller configuration and application transfer.
+Note: The cable needs to be moved after each controller configuration and application transfer.